Carthage, Mississippi: Economy

 The largest chicken processing plant in the world—able to process 2.5 million chickens per week—is located on Highway 35 north of Carthage.
 Originally owned by Choctaw Maid Farms, the plant was flanked by a large trailer park built in the mid-1990s to house the factory's growing Hispanic migrant workforce, and the Hispanic population of Carthage increased from 1.9 percent to 12.3 percent between 2000 and 2010.
 The plant was purchased by Tyson Foods in 2003, and employs 1,700.

 Arts and culture

 The Square Affair is held annually each May, and features walks, runs, a children's fishing rodeo, an idol competition, vendors, fireworks, and a basketball tournament.

 Parks and recreation

 McMillian Park in Carthage has baseball diamonds, tennis courts, soccer field, disc golf course, two playgrounds, and a fishing pond.

 Lincoln Park in Carthage has a baseball diamond, basketball court, walking trail, and community center.

 Education

-The City of Carthage is served by the Leake County School District including Leake Central High School.
+The City of Carthage is served by the Leake County School District, the sole school district of the county.
+The district operates Leake Central High School.

+East Central Community College covers Leake County.